 Phone +44 1463 239947

-Inverness is a lovely small city nestled on the banks of the River Ness.
-Less than ten minutes drive away is the Culloden Battlefield where the Jacobite uprising between the Highlanders and the English Redcoats came to a bloody end in 1746, great to visit if you are a history buff or an Outlander fan.
+Inverness is less than ten minutes drive from the Culloden Battlefield where the Jacobite uprising between the Highlanders and the English Redcoats came to a bloody end in 1746, great to visit if you are a history buff or an Outlander fan.
 Alternately, the nearby Cairngorm National Park is teeming with wildlife and is home to Britain’s only free-ranging herd of reindeer, or you may wish to see wild bottlenose dolphins swimming in the crystal clear waters of Moray Firth, north of Inverness.
 There is so much to see and explore in the Northern Highlands and Inverness is the perfect place to base yourself for a couple of nights.